 Artists must choose only one of these categories under which they submit their work.
 Only one application per artist per award period is accepted.
 Artists who are awarded a South Arts State Fellowship are ineligible to apply for another fellowship for six years.
 The winner and finalist of the Southern Prize may not re-apply for a period of 10 years.

-The group of nine State Fellows will be selected through a two-tiered selection process by a national jury, and a second national jury will select the Southern Prize Winner and Finalist.
+The group of nine State Fellows will be selected through a two-tiered selection process by a national jury.
+A second national jury will select the Southern Prize Winner and Finalist.
 The jurors will make their selections based on artistic excellence that reflects and represents the diversity of the region.

 Artists will receive notifications of their award status by late March, 2021.
 State Fellowships will be awarded as $5,000 cash prizes and will be disbursed at the awards ceremony.
 The awards are unrestricted and non-matching.

 The winner and finalist for the South Arts Southern Prize will be selected from the State Fellowship winners by a second panel.
 The South Arts Southern Prize winners will be announced at the awards ceremony.
 The South Arts Southern Prize is $25,000, and the finalist prize is $10,000.
 These amounts are in addition to the State Fellowships that the South Arts Southern Prize winner and finalist will have already received and are non-matching.
 In total, the South Arts Southern Prize winner and finalist will receive at the awards ceremony $30,000 and $15,000, respectively.

-Winners of the South Arts State Fellowships are required to attend the South Arts State Fellowship & Prize awards ceremony, which will take place in May 2020 in Columbus, Georgia to receive their cash prizes.
+Winners of the South Arts State Fellowships are required to attend the South Arts State Fellowship & Prize awards ceremony, which will take place in or around May 2021 (location TBA) to receive their cash prizes.
 Winners’ travel and accommodations for the awards ceremony will be paid for.
 One round-trip flight (or rental car coverage) and one hotel room will be provided, booked by South Arts.
 This offer does not extend to any of the winners’ guests.